Social media policy

 Last reviewed on 13 February 2018

 It might go without saying, but if you post comments or images on social media that people could view as offensive, discriminatory, bullying or threatening, we’ll deal with it as we would if you’d done it at work.
-This means we may follow the disciplinary process.
+This means we may follow the Disciplinary Policy.
 This is also true if you’ve ‘liked’ or shared something someone else has posted.
 If you wouldn’t say it or behave like that in work, don’t do it online.
-We may ask you to remove online content that’s not in line with this policy.
+We may ask you to remove online content that’s not in line with this Policy.

-You also need to be careful not to share business information about the Co-op online.
-At the extreme end, this includes sharing commercially sensitive information, personal data or confidential information or making comments/posts that could damage our Co-op brand or reputation.
+You also need to be careful not to share confidential business information about the Co-op online.
+At the extreme end, this includes sharing commercially sensitive information, personal data (see information about photographs below) or confidential information or making comments/posts that could damage our Co-op brand or reputation.

 Just remember that you still need to follow our other policies when you’re posting things online.
-Take a look on the Co-op Intranet or ask your manager for a copy of the Co-op’s Acceptable Use of Technology Policy, Bullying and Harassment/Respect Policy, Data Protection Policy and Information Security Policies or the Information Risk Policy for colleagues in Insurance, to make sure your social media posts are in line with what’s acceptable at Co-op.
+Take a look at Co-op’s Bullying and Harassment/Respect Policy, Acceptable Use of Technology Policy (on the intranet), Data Protection Policy (intranet) and Information Classification and Handling Policy (intranet) and the Information Risk Policy for colleagues in Insurance (intranet), to make sure your social media posts are in line with what’s acceptable at Co-op.

 Things to think about

-If you’ve got a concern or complaint about work, we want you to tell us and not to put it on social media.
-Speak to your manager or follow the Whistleblowing Policy or Grievance Process.
+If you’ve got a concern or complaint about work, we want you to tell us so we can resolve it, and not to put it on social media.
+Speak to your manager or follow the Whistleblowing Policy or Grievance Policy.